keyshor/personal-website/content/introduction.md

 * __Verification of neural network controllers__.
-Verifying safety of neural policies trained using RL is a challenging problem and current techniques do not scale well to long horizon.
-I have developed a compositional verification framework that leverages existing techniques and inductive reasoning to scale verification to long (potentially infinite) horizon ([EMSOFT'21](papers/emsoft21.pdf)).
+Verifying safety of neural policies trained using RL is a challenging problem and current techniques do not scale well to long horizons.
+I have developed a compositional verification framework that leverages existing techniques and inductive reasoning to scale verification to long (potentially infinite) horizons ([EMSOFT'21](papers/emsoft21.pdf)).